timescale/docs.timescale.com-content/using-timescaledb/backup.md

  the extension in its backup, which leads to problems if you are restoring into a database instance with a more recent extension version installed.
-(In particular, the backup could be for some version 1.1, but then the `CREATE EXTENSION timescaledb` command just installs the latest (say, 1.3), and thus does not have the opportunity to run our upgrade scripts.)
-We are looking into submitting a fix for `pg_dump`.
+(In particular, the backup could be for some version 1.6, but then the `CREATE EXTENSION timescaledb` command just installs the latest (say, 1.7), and thus does not have the opportunity to run our upgrade scripts.)
 >
 >The workaround is that when restoring from a backup, you need to restore to a PostgreSQL instance with the same extension version installed, and *then* upgrade the version.

->:WARNING: When restoring from versions before 1.3, you must follow the instructions for restoring from earlier versions.
-You can select docs for previous versions of the database in the sidebar.

 <!-- -->
 >:WARNING: These instructions do not work if you use flags to selectively